 Are you on a mission to minimize and organize?
-The bathroom could be the perfect place to start.
+Start in a small but highly used space – the bathroom.
 I don’t know about you, but digging through product does not sound like the best way to start (or end) the day.
 So let’s work through how to organize bathrooms by minimizing where possible and storing more efficiently what is left!

+First up – sorting!
 Every minimizing session should start with a sort.
 Place like items together to SEE how much there really is.
-You might not realize you have 5 tweezers, but once they are all altogether it’s easier to let the extras go.
-Oftentimes we buy things multiple times because we just can’t find it!
+You might not realize you have five tweezers.
+But by putting them all together it’s easier recognize what’s needed and what’s not.
+Often we buy things multiple times because we just can’t find it!
 Getting organized will help eliminate this problem.

-After you’ve sorted and purged, separate the things you use daily from backstock, seasonal, or special occasion items.
+After you’ve sorted and purged, the next step is to separate frequently used products from backstock, seasonal, or special occasion items.
 The goal is to have easy access to a small set of daily items.
-If your daily routine changes with the seasons keep the current season out and store the off-season separately.
+If your daily routine changes with the seasons then keep the current season out and store the off-season separately.

 The last step is to implement storage systems.
-In order to maximize the space you have and streamline routines, start with the items you use regularly.
+Start with the items you use regularly in order to maximize space and streamline routines.
 I recommend keeping these items in drawers (if you have them) or in a caddy that sits under the sink.
-Once you have these items stored move onto special occasion, seasonal, and backstock.
+Once you have these items stored, move on to special occasion, seasonal, and backstock.
 These items should be stored under the daily caddy, in a closet, or elsewhere if space is super tight.
-Create “kits” to group like items for easy grab and go – nails, travel, spa, etc. Below are some of my favorite organizers for the bathroom.
+Create “kits” to group like items for easy grab and go, like nails, travel, spa, etc. Below are some of my favorite organizers for the bathroom.
 (Tip: be sure to measure your space AND groups of items to select the best products to fit your space)

 - Elfa Drawer Unit (use cabinet depth drawers to utilize the entire cabinet)

 - These Shoe Boxes (and the tall version) are my inexpensive go-to for grouping and stacking anywhere in the house